 We’ve all seen images of the spike protein that sits atop the coronavirus like a crown.
 It is the business end of the virus.
 One part of that spike — the receptor-binding domain, or RBD — acts like a lock pick, binding to a molecule called ACE2 on human cells and letting the virus slip inside.

 Scientists at Fred Hutchinson Cancer Research Center have taken the first comprehensive look at how mutations to the RBD would affect that ability to bind to ACE2.
-The new research, posted on the preprint server bioRxiv, aims to shed light on how the coronavirus evolved to easily infect human cells — and to guide efforts to stop it.
+The new research, published on Aug.
+11 in the journal Cell, aims to shed light on how the coronavirus evolved to easily infect human cells — and to guide efforts to stop it.

 “Almost all vaccines in development include the receptor-binding domain in order to trigger an immune response against the virus,” said Dr. Jesse Bloom, an evolutionary biologist and the study’s senior author.
 “So understanding how mutations affect the RBD can help guide the design of vaccines.
 This work is also important for understanding the virus’s evolution and, eventually, for understanding whether this virus can evolve to evade immunity.”

 Scientists on Bloom’s research team, led by Dr. Tyler Starr and Allison Greaney, measured how virtually every possible mutation to the RBD would affect its ability to stably fold and bind to ACE2.
 “Mutations” might sound ominous, but they are a humdrum part of viral existence, the study authors noted.
 As viruses spread, they make copies of themselves.
 Their proofreading is imperfect, and mistakes happen.
 Those mistakes are mutations.